alvarosantamariagomez/sari/www/about.md

 4. If more than one model component is occurring simultaneously (e.g., a position offset with an exponential decay or an exponential decay with a logarithmic decay), the quality of the guessed a priori parameter values may be poor because they are obtained independently for each component.
 5. If the a priori parameter values are not accurate enough, the fitting may provide unsatisfactory results or even fail.
 In this case, the a priori parameter values can be manually tuned on the left panel using an educated or an eyeball guess.
 For instance, the exponential/logarithmic asymptotic offset corresponds to the observed difference between the series value at the start of the decay and the asymptotic value (the asymptotic offset is positive if the series is decreasing for the exponential and increasing for the logarithmic).
 If the decay complies with the expected behavior in GNSS (see point 1), the decay rate should be positive.
 For the exponential, it is roughly the time taken to reduce the asymptotic offset to one-third of its value; for the logarithmic, the decay rate can be challenging to guess accurately.
 6. If more than one decay (exponential, logarithmic or mixed) is being fitted, and the a priori values for one of them are changed (improved), it may cause the fitting to fail.
 This is because the a priori values left unchanged for the other decay may now be worse than before, i.e., with respect to what remains to be fitted.
+7. Finally, bear in mind that even if the epoch of an Earthquake is precisely known, down to the minute or even second, very often a GNSS time series is computed out of constant daily batches.
+This means the discontinuity may appear in the series at the batch boundaries and not at the Earthquake epoch itself.
+If the discontinuity epoch is not correctly set with respect to the series, i.e. a slightly different epoch than the one from the true Earthquake, the fitting of the post-seismic relaxation may provide bad results or even fail.

 <h5 id="notes-on-the-discontinuity-detection"></h5>